 How can I prevent car theft?

-Wondering if there’s other perks of having an alarm system or tracking device in your car (besides protecting your car against theft)?
-At Lemonade, built-in safety tech such as the examples mentioned above, can help you score extra car insurance discounts, depending on your state.
+Bonus: At Lemonade, built-in safety tech like these examples can help you score car insurance discounts, depending on your state.

 What should I do if my car or its parts were stolen?

-If your car or one of its parts gets stolen, the first thing to do is stay calm.
-It’s a stressful situation, but following these steps can help you sort things out quickly.
+If your car or parts get stolen, stay calm.
+It’s stressful, but these steps will help you sort things out quickly.

-- Notify your insurance company: Inform your insurance provider immediately to start the claims process.
-You’ll need your police report number and policy details.
+- Contact your insurer: Call right away to start the claims process.
+Have your police report number and policy details ready.

-- Document everything: Take photos of the scene, damaged property, or evidence of a break-in to strengthen your claim.
+- Document everything: Take photos of the scene, damage, or break-in evidence to strengthen your claim.

-At Lemonade, we designed the digital claims process to be as intuitive as possible.
-Just submit your claim through the app with AI Jim, and it’ll go straight to one of our claims advocates for a fast and thorough review.
+At Lemonade, our digital claims process is designed to be simple.
+Submit your claim through the app with AI Jim, and it goes straight to one of our claims advocates for a fast review.

 Before we go…

-Theft can feel like a nightmare come to life, but with the right car insurance policy, you can protect yourself against financial losses and headaches.
-Comprehensive coverage safeguards your car, ensures quick reimbursement, and even covers stolen parts.
+Theft sucks, but the right car insurance policy protects you from financial losses and headaches.
+Comprehensive coverage safeguards your car, ensures quick reimbursement, and covers stolen parts.

-Ready to stay protected against theft and more?
-Click below to start your free quote today.
+Ready to stay protected?
+Click below to start your free quote.

 FAQs